Jarella: Fictional character biography

 Jarella accepts the Hulk unconditionally.
 She realizes that Bruce Banner's mind is in the Hulk's body but is equally accepting of the Hulk personality, or Banner's body.

 Alongside the Hulk, Jarella battles Psyklop once more.
 Hulk and Jarella are then returned to Earth by Doc Samson.
-During a battle between the Hulk and Crypto-Man in an unnamed town in New Mexico, Jarella saves a child from a collapsing wall, but is crushed to death herself.
-The Hulk takes Jarella's body to the Gamma Base, but the doctors are unable to revive her.
-The Hulk rampages in search for his friend, the magician Doctor Strange, but the latter is also unable to restore her, and he finally accepts that Jarella is dead, while being comforted by the Valkyrie.
-Captain Mar-Vell shrinks the Hulk so that he can return Jarella's body to K'ai for a proper burial.
-After being put to rest, her spirit takes farewell by creating a single green flower.
+During a battle between the Hulk and Crypto-Man in New Mexico, Jarella saves a child from a collapsing wall, but is crushed to death.
+The Hulk rampages searching for Doctor Strange, but he is unable to resurrect her, and Hulk finally accepts that Jarella is dead.
+Mar-Vell shrinks Hulk so that he can return Jarella to K'ai for a proper burial.

-During the Chaos War, queen Jarella is revived to assist the Hulk in fighting Abomination, a Zom-possessed Doctor Strange, and the forces of Amatsu-Mikaboshi.
-After the Hulk and allies were nearly defeated by his undead father Brian Banner (empowered into the Devil Hulk through all the fear and rage that Hulk felt towards him over the years), she saves her husband and helps to defeat Brian.
-Bruce's similarly returned mother tells him that although she disliked his other wife Red She-Hulk, she definitely likes Jarella yet both of them soon will have to leave again.
+In the Chaos War event, Jarella is temporarily resurrected to assist the Hulk in fighting Abomination, a Zom-possessed Doctor Strange, and Amatsu-Mikaboshi.

 Powers and abilities

 Jarella was athletic with the strength of a normal human but was a skilled sword-fighter, strategist and equestrian.
 She would ride horse-like steeds and winged serpent-creatures indigenous to K'ai.

-After her death, she was empowered by all the positive feelings that Hulk had felt towards her, and as he drew his power from emotions, she gained superhuman physical prowess exceeding his regular state.
+After her death, she was empowered by all the positive feelings that Hulk had felt towards her, and as he drew his power from emotions, she gained superhuman strength exceeding his regular state.